(CNN) -- When Susannah Reid learned she had an extremely rare and aggressive cancer at age 41, she was hit with a double whammy.

 Kossove, a pediatrician, also has advanced leiomyosarcoma.
 Tethered to an oxygen tank, writing from the hospital bed that's been set up in her apartment in Berkeley, California, Kossove goes online several times a day to offer guidance to others on ACOR.org, home of the Association of Cancer Online Resources.

-Over the next few months, Kossove guided Weiss through the process of appealing the insurance denial.
-After two appeals, she won, and today Reid is being treated at Dana Farber Cancer Institute in Boston, Massachusetts, by experts with experience with leiomyosarcoma.
+Over the next few months, Kossove guided Weiss through the process of convincing her sister's insurance to cover her treatment out of state.
+Weiss succeeded, and today Reid is being treated at Dana Farber Cancer Institute in Boston, Massachusetts, by experts with experience with leiomyosarcoma.
+Empowered Patient: Watch more on health connections online »

 "Susannah never would have gotten the quality of care she has if not for ACOR and Dr. Kossove," Weiss says.